JohnApollos/My-Portfolio/README.md

 ## Viewing

-- Check out the porfolio on https://johnapollosportfolio.netlify.app/
+- Check out the portfolio on https://johnapollosportfolio.netlify.app/